 From 2018, I want to encourage further risk-taking and experimentation by developing this performance into a collaborative action.
 Guest collaborators will be invited to respond and contribute to the live action and a small audience will be encouraged to participate.
 Should you be interested in collaborating please get in touch via the contact form below.

-The second Intermix performance is currently being developed and is to be executed shortly.
-It will feature poet Mark Anthony Pearce as my collaborator.
 Future collaborators are sought for this on-going project.
 If you would like to contribute, please get in touch via the contacts form below.

 OTHER WORK AND FURTHER INFORMATION